ReactForAll/React-Course/Level_5/1. Understanding the Typescript’s Type System/README.md

-# Introduction to Type System
-Through this milestone we explore how typed languages are different from untyped languages and some of the advantages of typed languages.
+Through this Level, we explore how typed languages are different from untyped languages and some of the advantages of typed languages.

-## Compiled and Interpreted Languages
-A Compiler takes an entire program (Project when dependencies are involved) and converts it into Object Code that are Platform Specific and can be executed by the machine.
-An Interpreter directly executes the source code line by line on the target machine.

-## Common Types
-Data is always stored as binary (1s and 0s).
-To make things simpler, we have a higher level abstraction for data storage which is applicable to most programming languages.

-#### Primitive Data Types in C/C++

-Integers (int) -> -32768 to 32767 | at least 16 bits
-Boolean (bool) -> true or false | 1 bit
-Character (char) -> Character (a-zA-Z0-1!@...) | at least 8 bits
+Through the previous lessons, we've been using some basic types in our programs.
+In this Level, we'll explore how to use more advanced types in our programs.

-#### Primitive Data Types in Javascript
+#### Primitive Data Types in Typescript
-The base data types available in Javascript are
+The commonly used primitive data types available in Typescript as described in the [official documentation](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#the-primitives-string-number-and-boolean) are

-    undefined : typeof instance === "undefined" | undefined
-    Boolean : typeof instance === "boolean" | true or false Number : typeof instance === "number" | 3.14
     String : typeof instance === "string" | "Hello World"

-#### Object Data Types in Javascript
-The base data types available in Javascript are

-    Object : typeof instance === "object" | {id:1, name:"John Doe"}
+    Number : typeof instance === "number" | 3.14
-    Array : typeof instance === "object" && instance instanceof Array | [1,2,3]
+    Boolean : typeof instance === "boolean" | true or false

+On top of these there is also the type `any` which is a type that can be anything.
+We prefere not to use this type in our programs because it defeats the purpose of the type system.

+JavaScript has two primitive values used to signal absent or uninitialized value: `null` and `undefined`.
+TypeScript has two corresponding types by the same names.
+You can enable the `strictNullChecks` compiler option to get strict null checks.

+#### noImplicitAny
+The `noImplicitAny` compiler option is used to prevent the compiler from inferring `any` type when no type is explicitly provided.
+At the end of this Level, we'll see how to use this option to get rid of unintentional use of the `any` type.

+#### Arrays

+#### Objects

 ## Static and Dynamic Typing